AetherialMist/JavaLearning/lesson-001/README.md

 on?
 That is perfectly 100% A-Okay and expected (and completely normal)!

 Programming is not something you can pick up in a few hours.
-Just like any other skill or trade, you must practice, and the practice some more, and then practice even more after that, and then... getting the picture yet?
+Just like any other skill or trade, you must practice, and then practice some more, and then practice even more after that, and then... getting the picture yet?
 You will not become an expert programmer that understands everything over a single night.
 Yes some people have a "natural talent" for programming and will learn it faster, but do NOT be discouraged.
 It takes time, effort, and a willingness to learn and practice!